 Butter: Butter is nearly carb-free and an excellent fat to include in a ketogenic diet.

 Dark Chocolate: Believe it or not, chocolate can be part of your diet without breaking the carb bank.
 One ounce of 70-85% dark chocolate is typically 10 grams of net carbs.

-If you’re drastically altering the amount of proteins, carbs and fats you’re consuming daily, your body is going to give you the side-eye for the first week.
-That comes in the form of minor stomach and gastrointestinal issues.
+If you’re drastically altering the number of proteins, carbs, and fats you’re consuming daily, your body is going to give you the side-eye for the first week.
+That comes in the form of the minor stomach and gastrointestinal issues.
 You may have also heard of “keto breath,” a form of halitosis that is likely sparked by the production of acetone.
-This is true, so it might not be the best idea to start this diet before.a date night!
+This is true, so it might not be the best idea to start this diet before a date night!

 However, these side effects typically don’t occur beyond the first week.
 A 2004 research project, published in the journal Experimental & Clinical Cardiology, tracked participants who followed a ketogenic diet for 24 weeks.
 The researchers noted there were no “significant side effects in the patients” and that they maintained reductions in body weight and body mass index throughout the study.

 Approximately 70% of adults who suffer from epilepsy are able to keep their seizures completely under control with medication.
 For those who experienced limited success with this form of treatment, a ketogenic diet could help in managing epilepsy.

 A recent study in the journal Practical Neurology found that about 30-40% of adults who follow a ketogenic diet reported at least a 50% reduction in seizures.
 Modified versions of the diet, including the Atkins diet and low-glycemic-index diet, have also yielded success.